lightski/fruit_sale_crud/README.md

 		- offer to undelete on the fruit_report?

 ## FUTURE ADD-ONS
-	[]proper validation of input to delete??
+	- proper validation of input to delete??
-	[]Proper data validation in process.php - only characters in fname/lname and only numbers in fruit []Proper data validation in index.php - $_GET["id"] is pretty insecure currently []User switchable years, which creates new table in database (and switches to that for inserts and queries) must show up in totals and student report [*]Allow user to edit student's order via clickable links on students_report {Added 11/15/14 DL}
+	- Proper data validation in process.php - only characters in fname/lname and only numbers in fruit
+	- Proper data validation in index.php - $_GET["id"] is pretty insecure currently
+	- User switchable years, which creates new table in database (and switches to that for inserts and queries) must show up in totals and student report
-	[*]Tweak student report column headers for readability {Removed slant 11/22/14 DL}
-	[*]delete functionality on students_report page {Added 11/28/15 DL}
-	[*]NO meteorjs rewrites!!
-It's harder than you think and the data is much easier to query in a MySQL db {11/28/15 DL}

 ## DISCLAIMER
 	This code works well for me but no guarantees it will for you!
 Install/run at your own peril.